Juro0/Juro0/README.md

 - a simple pomodoro timer with customizable UI
 - v1.0.0 - currently working on it

+## simon game
+- html, css, javascript
+- an online rappresentation of the old simon game
+- v1.0.0

 ## juro0
 - html, css, javascript
 - my personal site with a simple portfolio and a contact page